Manager: Michael Benchetrit

 “Playing against type, Shrader was completely believable as the bespectacled nebbish Albert, with his Clark-Kent look, and awkward physical movements.
 Shrader possesses a youthful vibrant tenor and brought superb vocalism to his big moments, as with Albert’s pre-spree drunken soliloquy.
 In a difficult balancing act, Shrader managed to make Albert amusing, touching and loveable at the same time, while dexterously avoiding caricature."
 Lawrence A. Johnson, Classical Review August 2010 Santa Fe Opera

-Mr. Shrader begins the 2012-13 season with two engagements at the Metropolitan Opera in New York.
-He makes his house debut as Ferdinand in Ades’ ‘modern masterpiece’, "The Tempest", conducted by the composer himself and returns to sing Almaviva in the English version of "The Barber of Seville".
-He sings Don Ramiro in "La Cenerentola" at the Hamburgische Staatsoper and then returns to the U.S. for a North American recital tour, including Music for Youth in Connecticut, San Francisco Performances, Oberlin Conservatory and his Carnegie Weill Hall debut. . . .
-Baltimore audiences will have the opportunity to hear Mr. Shrader in a gala performance of bel canto arias and ensembles in the spring.
-Later in the season, he will be featured in an opera gala, sponsored by the San Antonio Opera.
-Mr. Shrader closes the season with the tenor solo in the Mozart "Requiem" at the Cincinnati May Festival with James Conlon conducting, followed by his role debut as Ernesto in Donizetti’s "Don Pasquale" at the Glyndebourne Festival.
+In 2012-13, Mr. Shrader made his Metropolitan Opera debut in Ades’ ‘modern masterpiece’, The Tempest, conducted by the composer himself, and returned to sing Almaviva in the English version of The Barber of Seville.
+He sang Don Ramiro in La Cenerentola at the Hamburgische Staatsoper and then returned to the U.S. for a North American recital tour, including San Francisco Performances, Oberlin University and his Carnegie Weill Hall debut.
+Baltimore audiences had the opportunity to hear Mr. Shrader in a gala performance of Belcanto arias and ensembles in the spring.
+Later in the season, he was featured in an opera gala, sponsored by the San Antonio Opera.
+Mr. Shrader closed the season with the tenor solo in the Mozart Requiem at the Cincinnati May Festival with James Conlon conducting, followed by his role debut as Ernesto in Donizetti’s Don Pasquale at the Glyndebourne Festival.